MikroElektronika/mikrosdk_click_v2/clicks/thermo28/README.md

 ### Application Task

-> This is an example that shows the use of a Thermo 28 click board™.
+> This is an example that shows the use of a Thermo 28 Click board™.
 > Reads the temperature measurement in degree Celsius and displays the results.
 > Results are being sent to the Usart Terminal where you can track their changes.